 Two weeks before our inspection, CQC sent the practice 50 feedback comment cards, along with posters for the practice to display, encouraging patients to share their views of the service.

-35 cards were completed, giving a patient response rate of
+Two cards were completed, giving a patient response rate of 4%

-All 35 cards, or 100% of views expressed by patients were positive.
+Both comment cards or 100% of views expressed by patients were positive.